Hands to Light

 Reflection across time

-Moving between past, present and future supports cognitive reappraisal(Gross, 2015) - the ability to see situations from new angles.
+Moving between past, present and future supports cognitive reappraisal - the ability to see situations from new angles and soften rigid interpretations (Gross, 2015).

-Working with cards, cutouts, and physical prompts supports embodied cognition - the idea that thinking is shaped by movement(Wilson, 2002).
+Working with cards, cutouts, and physical prompts is supported by embodied cognition research - the idea that thinking is shaped by movement and interaction with the physical world (Wilson, 2002).

-Mindfulness research shows that brief pauses reduce rumination and help insights settle (Kabat-Zinn, 2003; Di Stefano et al., 2014).
-Simple moments of breath or stillness help the nervous system return to calm(Jerath et al., 2015).
+Mindfulness research shows that brief pauses reduce rumination and allow insights to settle (Kabat-Zinn, 2003; Di Stefano et al., 2014).
+Simple moments of stillness support nervous system regulation and emotional integration (Jerath et al., 2015).

 Transitions and pauses